PhyberApex/phyberapex.de/docs/projects/lightning-talks.md

 ---
-title: TypeScript Lightning Talks
+title: Lightning Talks
-description: Quick talks on various TypeScript topics
+description: Quick talks on various topics
 ---

-# TypeScript Lightning Talks
+# Lightning Talks

 ## Overview
 A collection of super quick talks on various topics, designed to provide concise, informative content for developers.